 The diabetes clinical service has greatly expanded under the direction of Dr. Sara Alexanian and Dr. Devin Steenkamp.
 Under the leadership of our certified diabetes nurse educators, Ms. Barbara Jarvis and Ms. Joyce Lekarcyk, our ADA accredited Clinical Diabetes Education Program successfully completed a re-evaluation and certification.
 In 2005, a comprehensive Inpatient Diabetes Management Service has been providing intensive management of diabetes in the the inpatient medical floors and intensive care units.
 The Adult Inpatient Diabetes Program is designed to meet current national standards for glycemic control in patients hospitalized at Boston Medical Center.
 The program recognizes that, with the rising prevalence of insulin resistance due to conditions such as obesity and the metabolic syndrome, the number of inpatients with known diabetes, as well as unknown diabetes, is expected to rise.
 Moreover, expert opinion and clinical research have identified hyperglycemia as a factor that increases length of stay, hospital complications, and even inpatient mortality.
-Dr. McDonnell and Patricia Hanrahan, NP, CDE work together as a physician-nurse practitioner team to optimize the care of this large patient population, both in the hospital, and following discharge to the outpatient clinics.
+Dr. Alexanian directs the inpatient diabetes program and a second inpatient diabetes nurse practitioner service focuses primarily on patient education and transition from hospital discharge to the outpatient clinics.
 The central Goals of the program include the following: